MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/Exercise-create-connector-action.md

 1. Select **Use the web app instead**.

     > [!NOTE]
-    > This will open Copilot for Microsoft 365 in Microsoft Teams.
+    > This will open Microsoft 365 Copilot in Microsoft Teams.

-1. Select the **plugin** icon next to the send icon.
+1. From the message compose area in Copilot in Teams, select the **plugin** icon next to the send icon.
-1. Enable the **Test-MSN Weather** plugin.
+1. Locate the **Test-MSN Weather** plugin and select the toggle to enable it.

     > [!NOTE]
     > This will show the following message.